 No leg support.

-Teacher : Bogs can form in low places where water accumulates and stagnates, the area becomes swampy.
-Also, swamps are formed in places of overgrown reservoirs.
+Teacher : Swamps can form in low places where water accumulates and stagnates, causing the area to become swampy.
+Swamps also form in places where water bodies become overgrown.
 Each swamp is interesting in its own way, there are many of them.

 - Consider on page 48 the process of overgrowing the lake.